BlueSillyDragon/AquaOS/README.md

 Now when you run SnowOS, you should be booted into the kernel.

 ## Technologies
-limine-efi by mintsuki as a UEFI library, uses tinyubsan by rdmsr, and SnowBoot is the custom bootloader.
+Uses tinyubsan by rdmsr, Limine is the bootloader (will eventually swap back in with SnowBoot once I'm more confident in SnowBoot's abilities lol).

 ## License
 SnowOS is under an GPLv3 License.